-Over the past 34 years, Missouri Law Enforcement agencies have participated in the Law Enforcement Torch Run® (LETR).
+For more than 36 years, Missouri Law Enforcement agencies have participated in the Law Enforcement Torch Run® (LETR).
 This run turned fundraising campaign raises more than just thousands of dollars for Special Olympics Missouri.
-“It truly inspires you,” says Lieutenant Steve Davis of Missouri State Highway Patrol, Troop I. Davis, an LETR participant for over 17 years, states that being involved with the run has become a true passion and is a charity unlike any other.
+“It truly inspires you,” says Lieutenant Steve Davis of Missouri State Highway Patrol, Troop I. Davis, an LETR participant for over 18 years, states that being involved with the run has become a true passion and is a charity unlike any other.
 His favorite memory, like many other officers, involves placing the medals around the athletes’ necks.
 For him, this memory changes into a reoccurring reality at the Spring Games in Waynesville, MO.
 Davis enjoys the local atmosphere and support his agency receives from the community.
 “It is one of the most exciting and rewarding feelings.”

 The Law Enforcement Torch Run ® gives officers, athletes and the community the opportunity to come together for a superior cause.
 Whether one is inspired to volunteer, donate or participate, they can be confident knowing they are supporting the Special Olympics’ mission statement by “giving children and adults with intellectual disabilities continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.”

 Congrats to the LETR agencies who are listed on the backs of the 2023 LETR T-shirts.
 Thank you for your hard work to raise at least $1,000 between Sept.
 1, 2021 and Aug.
 31, 2022!